LtyrantTheMultiboxer/WGIT-Wintergrasp-Invite-Tools/README.md

 - **Live Wintergrasp Timer** — Floating countdown showing h/m/s until the next battle.
 Green when active, orange when under 15 minutes.
+- **Season PvP Kill Tracker** — Tracks your PvP kills across all zones:
+  Wintergrasp, battlegrounds, and open-world PvP.
+Can be toggled on/off.
-- **Session Stat Tracking** — Tracks Honor Kills and Honor Points earned during your current Wintergrasp session.
+- **Season Honor Tracker** — Tracks Honor Points earned everywhere, not just Wintergrasp.
+Numbers are comma-formatted for readability.
+Can be toggled on/off.
+- **Honor Cap Warnings** — Displays a yellow warning in chat and on the timer frame when you reach 70,000 Honor Points.
+Shows red "CAPPED!" text and alert when you hit the 75,000 cap.
+Warning can be toggled on/off.
-- **Reset Stats Button** — Manually reset session kills and honor from the timer window at any time.
+- **Reset Stats Button** — Manually reset season kills and honor from the timer window at any time.
+Also resets the 70k warning so it will fire again.
 - **Auto-Join WG Queue** — Automatically accepts the Wintergrasp queue invite.
 - **Auto-Convert to Raid** — Automatically converts party to a raid when a second member joins.